 If a bus is the city's most-used public asset, then giving buses their own lane is not a privilege.
 It's basic infrastructure. — K. Okafor, transit advocate

 Construction is scheduled to begin in September.
-The council also approved a $1.2 million accountability program that will publish monthly travel-time data publicly — a measure inserted by Commissioner Stein after testimony from the regional disability rights coalition.
+The council also approved a $1.2 million accountability program that will publish monthly travel-time data publicly.
+Commissioner Stein inserted that measure after testimony from the regional disability rights coalition.

 What dissenters argue